 There are plenty of ways to track KPI and experience metrics.
 Companies that do this can ensure a future where goals are met, and a better customer experience for most everyone.
 But some stand out above the rest, and we’re here to break those down.
 With that being said, let’s dive in and really figure out what we can learn from these helpful metrics.

-The 3 Customer Experience metrics you should get involved with are “Customer Satisfaction (CSAT)”, “Net Promoter Score (NPS)” and “Customer Effort Score (CES)”.
+The 3 Customer Experience metrics you should get involved with our “Customer Satisfaction (CSAT),” “Net Promoter Score (NPS),” and “Customer Effort Score (CES).”
 All of these KPIs follow one thing, and that’s the satisfaction rate and loyalty of your current customers.
 All of these factors work best when put in order for the buyer’s journey.

 Net Promoter Score

 NPS or Net Promoter Score surveys should be first on your customer’s journey.
 Since an NPS will help track customer loyalty over a specific course of time.
 By implementing this early on, your customer’s metrics will be tracked.
 This will also help you determine the customer’s willingness to order with your company again.
 NPS is a great survey to conduct at the early stages of a buyer’s journey since it is basically the foundation for building a relationship with the customer.
 You can calculate your NPS score by determining the number of promoters and detractors and subtracting the two percentages.
 The total percentage you end up with is how many people are “passive” towards your services.
 Since this is such a simple metric to capture, it is widely used by many industries.

 Customer Satisfaction Score